If you are looking to sign up a student to participate in the YLP program, please visit https://d57tm.org/ylpstudent/ for the sign up form.

 The adult with overall responsibility for the program is the coordinator.
 To qualify to serve as a Youth Leadership Program Coordinator, the individual must first be an active Toastmaster in good standing with a Toastmasters club, and have accomplished six speech projects in the basic Communication and Leadership Program.

 The Coordinator attends each meeting, conducting most of the training and counseling participants.
 The YLP Coordinator may welcome in additional support and involvement of a Toastmaster assistant, or various outside speakers, presenters or community members, however only one Toastmaster and one Toastmaster Club is recognized as having served as the YLP Coordinator and sponsoring club.

 Coordinating a YLP is an ultimate opportunity for a toastmaster to help our youth and serve our community.
 This amazing experience will enable you to strengthen your leadership skills, and also help you to become a much better public speaker and evaluator.
-It can fulfill one requirement for the Advanced Communication Gold.

 How YLP Works